-- Will undergo formal training to provide them with the knowledge and skills required to carry out the role.
-The training will be updated every two years. - Deputies will be trained to the same level as the DSL. - The DSL and any deputies will liaise with the Keeping Bristol Safe Partnership to ensure that their knowledge and skills are updated via e-bulletins, attend DSL network meetings and take time to read and digest safeguarding bulletins.
+- Will undergo formal training to provide them with the knowledge and skills (including online safety) training required to carry out the role.
+The training will be updated every two years. - Deputies will be trained to the same level as the DSL. - The DSL and any deputies will liaise with the Local Safeguarding Partnership to ensure that their knowledge and skills are updated via e-bulletins, attend DSL network meetings, and take time to read and digest safeguarding bulletins.

-Other training considerations:
+1.6.3 - Other training considerations:

-• The governing body will ensure that at least one person on any appointment panel will have undertaken safer recruitment training, in line School Staffing (England) Regulations 2009.

-- The Designated Teacher for Children in Care will undergo appropriate training to fulfil their role to promote the educational achievement of registered pupils who are in care. - The mental health lead has access to appropriate training. - Training around safeguarding topics in Annex A (including online safety) will be integrated, aligned and considered as part of the overarching safeguarding approach. - Appropriate colleagues have received appropriate training in relation to use of reasonable force and positive handling.
+- The governing body will ensure that at least one person on any appointment panel will have undertaken safer recruitment training, in line School Staffing (England) Regulations 2009. - Members of the Senior Leadership Team will make themselves aware of and understand their role within the local safeguarding arrangements.
+This will ensure that those who have responsibility for the management of behaviour, inclusion, Special Educational Needs, attendance, and exclusions will carry out their duties with a safeguarding consideration. - The Designated Teacher for Children in Care will undergo appropriate training to fulfil their role to promote the educational achievement of registered pupils who are in care. - The mental health lead has access to appropriate training. - Training around safeguarding topics in Annex B (including online safety) will be integrated, aligned, and considered as part of a whole school safeguarding approach. - Appropriate colleagues have received appropriate training in relation to use of reasonable force and positive handling.